-Hurricane Ida made landfall 16 years to the day after Hurricane Katrina, and like Katrina, this monster storm is creating wide-spread destruction along the Louisiana Gulf Coast with wind damage and flooding.
-Tens of thousands of people may be without power for weeks.
+Hurricane Ida made landfall 16 years to the day after Hurricane Katrina, and like Katrina, this monster storm created wide-spread destruction along the Louisiana Gulf Coast with wind damage and flooding.
+Tens of thousands of people were without power for weeks.

-In preparation for the storm, Southern Baptist Disaster Relief (SBDR) teams began sheltering as close as possible to the impact zone to be able to respond as quickly as possible.
-Now that the storm has passed, they are among the first to begin meeting emergency food, water and hygiene needs in Southern Louisiana, including New Orleans.
+In preparation for the storm, Southern Baptist Disaster Relief (SBDR) teams began sheltering close to the impact zone to be able to respond as quickly as possible.
+After the storm passed, these volunteers were among the first to begin meeting emergency food, water and hygiene needs across Southern Louisiana, including New Orleans.

 SBDR is Send Relief’s primary partner when responding to disasters.
-To help equip them for the Hurricane Ida response, Send Relief has sent trucks filled with disaster relief supplies, including emergency meals, generators, roofing materials and more.
-Your gifts are vital to these relief efforts.
+To help equip them for the Hurricane Ida response, Send Relief sent trucks filled with disaster relief supplies, including emergency meals, generators, roofing materials and more.
+Your gifts were vital to these relief efforts.

-Join us in praying for the people impacted by this massive hurricane, as well as the many volunteers going into the disaster zone to help with recovery efforts while sharing the hope of the gospel.
+Thank you for praying for the people impacted by this massive hurricane, as well as the many volunteers that ran into the disaster zone to help with recovery efforts while sharing the hope of the gospel.